 While the students’ essays are not related to the prompt you will be writing, reading them is still important.
 You can analyze the tone, style, and structure of these essays and apply your knowledge to your own writing.

-If you don’t feel comfortable with advanced structures and narratives, that’s OK.
-A simple, well-told story is more effective than a convoluted, badly paced one.
+If you don’t feel comfortable with advanced structures or lack a story about diversity, that’s okay.
+A simple, well-told story is more effective than a convoluted, badly paced one with a theme stuck on top.

 The Gritty Details: Check Your Work